 A thick somewhat crumbly sausage with an intense savoury flavour usually cut into thick slices and fried or grilled, though it has already been cooked during its manufacture.
 You are most likely to encounter this as part of a Full English breakfast though it will probably be an optional part rather than being served by default.
 The reason is that black pudding is made using blood amongst other ingredients, the very concept of which can cause an attack of the vapours in those of a delicate disposition.

 It is made from oatmeal, fat, onion, spices and pigs blood though by the time it arrives on your plate it simply looks like a very dark sausage.
-As it is so intense in flavour, a fairly small amount is served, about the equivalent of about half to one ordinary sausage, it is regarded by many (including me) as a highlight in a fry-up.
+As it is so intense in flavour, a fairly small amount is served, about the equivalent of half an ordinary sausage, it is regarded by many (including me) as a highlight in a fry-up.

 If you are familiar with the various intensely savoury sausages that are found across Europe and much of Asia and have tried and enjoyed them, then you will be a fan of black pudding.
 If you have never encountered or considered anything like this, then give it a go, they really are delicious.
 Black pudding may also appear as an ingredient in other dishes, it can be added to mashed potato and stuffings and goes particularly well with scallops.
 It is more popular in the North of England, Scotland and Ireland than in the south, the Northern towns of Barnsley and Bury are particularly well known for making black puddings.

-to fancy presentation - left, steamed haggis at
+exactly lend itself to fancy presentation - left,

-top, mashed swede or "neeps" bottom right, mashed
+steamed haggis at top, mashed swede or "neeps" bottom

 right - fried haggis with boiled potatoes and steamed cabbage, just a bit of butter needed on the spuds.

-Despite the less than tempting way it sounds, haggis is actually quite delicious, if you like meat and the texture of sausages, burgers, mince etc. then you'll almost certainly like it, my only gripe about haggis is that where I live in England I can only get it for a relatively short period at the start of the year.
+Despite the less than tempting description of the ingredients, haggis is actually quite delicious, if you like meat and the texture of sausages, burgers, mince etc. then you'll like it, my only gripe about haggis is that where I live in England I can only get it for a relatively short period at the start of the year.
 If you see it in a restaurant as a main course it will almost certainly be served in the traditional way, though it has become quite trendy in some restaurants, especially in Scotland to use haggis as an ingredient in other dishes.
-It is available at some Scottish chip shops deep fried, some Indian restaurants in Scotland make haggis pakoras and it might turn up in dim-sum, on a pizza, in lasagne or as a slice in a bun as a haggis burger.
+It is available at some Scottish chip shops deep fried, some Indian restaurants in Scotland make haggis pakoras and it might turn up in dim-sum, on a pizza, in lasagna or as a slice in a bun as a haggis burger.